-NEA is committed to ending harsh school discipline/behavioral policies that directly and indirectly contribute to a crisis of criminalization of our youth, and disproportionately harm Native students and students of color.
-National research shows that these policies specifically have a disparate impact on Native, Black, and Latin(o/a/x) students, including those who identify as LGBTQ+, have disabilities, and/or are English language learners.
-Regionally, Asian, Middle Eastern and North African, Pacific Islander, and Multiracial students experience harm and disparate outcomes as a result of such policies.
-NEA demands an end to school disciplinary/behavioral policies and practices that overuse suspension and expulsion; employ zero-tolerance policies that criminalize minor infractions of school rules; increase police presence and surveillance on school campuses that create prison-like environments; and encourage school staff to impose exclusionary discipline or refer students to law enforcement,
+30 NEA is committed to ending harsh school discipline/behavioral policies that directly and indirectly contribute to a crisis of criminalization of our youth, and disproportionately harm Native students and 31 students of color.
+National research shows that these policies specifically have a disparate impact on 32 33 Native, Black, and Latin(o/a/x) students, including those who identify as LGBTQ+, have disabilities, and/ 34 or are English language learners.
+Regionally, Asian, Middle Eastern and North African, Pacific Islander, 35 and Multiracial students experience harm and disparate outcomes as a result of such policies.
+Black 36 students are disproportionately harmed by these policies.
+NEA demands an end to school disciplinary/ 37 behavioral policies and practices that overuse suspension and expulsion; employ zero-tolerance7 policies 38 that criminalize minor infractions of school rules; increase police presence and surveillance on school campuses that create prison-like environments; and encourage school staff to impose exclusionary 39 40 discipline or refer students to law enforcement, juvenile justice authorities, and immigration services.
+41 Students who are suspended or expelled not only fall behind academically but are significantly more 42 likely to drop out of school altogether, fail to secure a job, rely on social welfare programs, and end up in 43 prison or face deportation.
+44 The Association will advocate for schools, school districts, and states, in ensuring public